soldair/node-walkdir/readme.md

 ## walkdir

 Find files.
 Walks a directory tree emitting events based on what it finds.
 Presents a familliar callback/emitter/sync interface.
 Walk a tree of any depth.
-This is a performant option any pull requests to make it more so will be talken into consderation..
+This is a performant option any pull requests to make it more so will be taken into consderation..

 ## Example